 There are several time zones across the globe, which makes coming up with your perfect posting schedule a little trickier unless you’re a 100% local company.
 If you want global engagement, you’ll need to experiment even more with finding the right times to post.

-It’s best to post on Instagram daily.
+It’s best to post on Instagram daily and consider scheduling your Instagram posts ahead of time to save time.
 What you can do to gain likes from users all over the world is tweak your posting times each day.
 For example, target the Central European time zone at 5 a.m. on Thursday, the Eastern time zone at 2 p.m. on Friday, and the Pacific time zone at 10 a.m. on Saturday.
 Or, just keep experimenting to see if there’s a certain time that sticks out as an engagement booster in most time zones.

 Know the Best Posting Days, Too